THE STORY OF

 This was the

-Unfortunately, the broadcast ended abruptly with Fred passing out and dropping
+ended abruptly with Fred passing out and dropping the "line 1" tape recorder.

-the recorder.
-Becoming one of the most classic "sign offs" in Cabel
+This becoming one of the most classic "sign offs" in Cabel T-B history,

-T-B history, it more than makes up for him ending it early.
-There
+it more than makes up for him ending the broadcast early.
+These firsts

-are some firsts and exclusives that should be mention: first recording
+and exclusives should be mention: first recording dates fully established

 Album" (still in production at the time), first saying "I have no fucking

-idea" (later to become a trademark in 1987), first mention of "Cerch Jobe"
+idea" (later to become a trademark of Cabel T-B in 1987), first mention

 The broadcast begins with Shep and his ridiculously inappropriate accent,